 Once tracked, an event and its properties will not change.

 Lastly, there may be properties that should be tracked with every event, regardless of what that event is.
 This could be a detail such as user’s plan type, or the domain where the user came from.
 For details that are deemed important in every event, a super property can be used.
-Super properties are valuable as they can help track how values change over time, and tie events together.
+A super property automatically attaches as a property to every single event, ensuring that important details are always sent with events.

 A people profile is a collection of information about an individual user.